Earl Scruggs: Personal life

 Scruggs was involved in a solo plane crash in October 1975.
 He was flying his 1974 Cessna Skyhawk II aircraft home to Nashville around midnight from a performance of the Earl Scruggs Revue in Murray, Kentucky.
 On his landing approach he was enveloped in dense fog and overshot the runway at Cornelia Fort Airpark in Nashville and the plane flipped over.
 The automatic crash alert system in the plane did not function, and Scruggs remained without help for five hours.
 He crawled about 150 feet from the wreckage with a broken ankle, broken nose, and facial lacerations, afraid that the plane might catch fire.
 His family was driving home from the same concert and was unaware of the crash, but his niece became worried when he did not arrive.
-She called police at about 4 a.m., and they went to the airport, where they heard Scruggs' cries for help from a field near the runway.
+She called police at about 4 a.m., and they went to the airport, where they heard Scruggs's cries for help from a field near the runway.
 He recovered, but was in a wheelchair for a few weeks, including for the premiere of the Scruggs documentary Banjoman at the Kennedy Center.

 Steve Scruggs, Earl's youngest son, was the drummer for the Earl Scruggs Revue at one point.
 He died in September 1992 of a self-inflicted gun shot after killing his wife, according to prosecutor Dent Moriss.
-Middle son Randy Scruggs, guitarist and music producer, died after a short illness on April 17, 2018 at the age of 64.
+Middle son Randy Scruggs, guitarist and music producer, died after a short illness on April 17, 2018, at the age of 64.
+Eldest son Gary Scruggs, also a musician, songwriter and music producer, died December 1, 2021, at age 72.

-Every January for many years, Scruggs' birthday was celebrated by a party at his home on Franklin Road in Nashville.
+Every January for many years, Scruggs's birthday was celebrated by a party at his home on Franklin Road in Nashville.
 After a buffet dinner, guests would gather in the living room for an informal "pickin' party" where some of country music's best known stars would sing and play with no one around but family and close friends.
 The attendees over the years included Tom T. Hall, Béla Fleck, Travis Tritt, Vince Gill, Tim O'Brien, Emmylou Harris, Mac Wiseman, Marty Stuart, Porter Wagoner, Bill Anderson, Jerry Douglas, Josh Graves and many others.
-At Scruggs' 80th birthday party in 2004, country singer Porter Wagoner said, "Earl is to the five-string banjo what Babe Ruth was to baseball.
+At Scruggs's 80th birthday party in 2004, country singer Porter Wagoner said, "Earl is to the five-string banjo what Babe Ruth was to baseball.
 He is the best there ever was and the best there ever will be."